Amazon reveals Modern Love's incredible season 2 castJul 20 | 4 min read

 Amazon confirmed in September 2019 that filming would take place in New Zealand, where the award-winning Peter Jackson movies were shot (below the movie set in Hobbiton, near Matamata, North Island, New Zealand).

-Amazon Studios said it had found a great location with world-class sets and skilled staff, reports AP.
+Amazon Studios said it had found a great location with world-class sets and skilled staff.
 It said pre-production had already started and production on the series would begin in the city of Auckland over the coming months.

-“As we searched for the location in which we could bring to life the primordial beauty of the Second Age of Middle-earth, we knew we needed to find somewhere majestic, with pristine coasts, forests, and mountains,” showrunners Payne and McKay wrote in a statement.
+“As we searched for the location in which we could bring to life the primordial beauty of the Second Age of Middle-earth, we knew we needed to find somewhere majestic, with pristine coasts, forests, and mountains, that also is a home to world - class sets, studios, and highly skilled and experienced craftspeople and other staff.
+And we’re happy that we are now able to officially confirm New Zealand as our home for our series based on stories from J.R.R.
+Tolkien’s The Lord of the Rings,” said showrunners and executive producers J.D.
+Payne and Patrick McKay.

 Lord of the Rings will premiere on Amazon Prime Video.